History of Glenmore Ellison Improvement District

 The Okanagan Valley’s semi-arid climate forced early settlers to locate near rivers and lakes.
 The site of Mill Creek was the deciding factor in the choice of Dry Valley (Glenmore) development.

 Starting in 1885, Frederick Brent was one of the first settlers to receive a ‘crown grant’ from the provincial government.
 Boundaries of each grant followed quarter section lines, regardless of topography, and each applicant was granted one or more quarter sections.
 With an average annual rainfall of only 12 inches Glenmore homesteaders used their land for cattle ranching, logging and subsistence farming.

-Built in 1911 by COLL, Postill Lake Dam/Reservoir was designed to supply 4000 acres in Glenmore and 800 acres in the Bulman subdivision.
-Measuring 550 by 28 feet, the dam consisted of a rock-filled log curb on a concrete foundation, and a wooden sluice culvert controlled by three gates in a wooden tower.
-Condemned by the Water Rights Branch in 1932, the dam required complete reconstruction which increased storage to 3,000 acres feet.
+Built in 1911 by COLL, Postill Lake Dam/Reservoir was designed to supply 4,000 acres of land in Glenmore and 800 acres in the Bulman subdivision.
+Measuring 550 by 28 feet, the dam consisted of a rock-filled log curb on a concrete foundation, and a wooden sluice culvert controlled by three gates in a wooden tower and stored approximately 1,500 acre feet.
+Condemned by the Water Rights Branch in 1932, the dam required complete reconstruction which increased storage to 3,000 acre feet.
 In 1947 the dam was raised five feet to increase storage to 4,200 acre feet.
-Raised and rebuilt twice since then, the dam now holds 4,538 acres feet.
+Raised and rebuilt twice since then, the dam now holds 4,538 acre feet of water.